helloshowup/SOW2/README.md

 - [x] ### **Data Passing:** Modify the call to EmailSender().send\_summary\_email(...) to pass all the newly collected data (categorized links, prompt metadata, scraping activity) as arguments.

 #### **3\.
 Update README.md (This File\!)**
-- [ ] ### Add a new section (e.g., "Email Summary Report Structure") describing the automated email's layout and content.
+- [x] ### Add a new section (e.g., "Email Summary Report Structure") describing the automated email's layout and content.
-- [ ] ### Explain the distinction between "on brand specific" and "brand relevant but not brand specific" links.
+- [x] ### Explain the distinction between "on brand specific" and "brand relevant but not brand specific" links.
-- [ ] ### Detail the purpose of the "Prompt Engineering Metadata" and "Content Scraped Since last email" sections.
+- [x] ### Detail the purpose of the "Prompt Engineering Metadata" and "Content Scraped Since last email" sections.
-- [ ] ### Include a small example snippet of the new email format.
+- [x] ### Include a small example snippet of the new email format.
+- [x] **Work Completed:** README updated with email summary report structure.

 #### **4\.
 Implement/Update Tests**
 - [ ] ### **tests/test\_email\_sender.py:** Add a new test case (test\_send\_summary\_email\_new\_template) that mocks smtplib and verifies the email body's structure and content against the new template, including all new sections and feedback link formatting.